PickNikRobotics/beta_moveit_website/services/robotics-consulting.md

                     <div class="card-body">
                         <p>
                             <strong>
-                                We speak both ROS and ROS2
+                                We speak fluent ROS 2
                             </strong>
                         </p>
                         <ul>
                             <li>
-                                Expertise in ROS2 enabling technologies and release status
+                                Expertise in ROS 2 enabling technologies and release status
                             </li>
                             <li>
                                 Build your application on the next generation of ROS and future-proof your work